0z-cloud/vx/ansible/README.md

             * Script build services and push to Gitlab Docker Registry

-            * Script generate the docker-stack file for deploy docker swarm stack
+            * Script generates the docker-stack file for deploy docker swarm stack

-            * Script deploy updated applications and services from builded images getted from docker registry.
+            * Script deploys updated applications and services from built images got from the docker registry.

-3. For each public service you must have a nginx configuration and public certificates, this process controlled by wrapper:
+3. For each public service you must have a nginx configuration and public certificates, this process controlled by the wrapper:

     ```/root_dir/ansible/!_0z-nginx_acme_helper.sh```